 Dark Web Monitoring – What you need to know for your Business

 Stolen user credentials (emails and passwords) found on the Dark Web can indicate that your company or a 3rd party application or website that your employees use has been compromised, so you can take immediate action.
 Cybercriminals traffic and buy stolen credentials so they can infiltrate your networks to steal your data.
 By monitoring the Dark Web for Threat intelligence about stolen user data associated with your company’s domains, you can be alerted when a compromise is detected, then respond to stop a potentially costly and widespread data breach.

 SAAS BUSINESS APPLICATIONS INCREASE RISK

-While web-based applications allow employees to do their jobs from most anywhere, they also open your organization to risk.
-Payroll and HR platforms, CRM and Marketing Automation tools, travel sites, banking sites, and social media accounts are accessed by your employees many times throughout a day.
-Staffers may use their work email to log in to these sites every day, and human behavior patterns guarantee that at least some of them are reusing passwords, potentially the same ones they use to log in to your network.
+While web-based applications allow employees to do their jobs from almost anywhere, they also open your organization to risk.
+Payroll and HR platforms, CRM and Marketing Automation tools, travel sites, banking sites, and social media accounts are accessed by your employees many times throughout the day.
+Staffers may use their work email to log in to these sites every day, and human behaviour patterns guarantee that at least some of them are reusing passwords, potentially the same ones they use to log in to your network.

 EMAIL MONITORING FOR HIGHLY TARGETED EXECS AND PRIVILEGED USERS

 Your executives and administrative users often have greater access to systems, information, and sensitive data.
 If their personal email credentials are compromised, the attacker may be able to use social engineering to trick other employees into giving them access to corporate systems or reuse the same user credentials to gain access to them.
 Therefore, it’s important to monitor the personal email addresses of your executive and administrative users, in addition to their corporate email accounts.